Dusk Till Dawn (album)

-Dusk Till Dawn is the fifth studio album by American R&B singer Bobby V. The album was released on October 16, 2012, by Blu Kolla Dreams and Entertainment One.
-The album features guest appearances from Lil Wayne, Red Café, K. Michelle, Future, Gucci Mane, and Cassidy.
+Dusk Till Dawn is the fifth studio album by American R&B singer Bobby V. It was released on October 16, 2012, by Blu Kolla Dreams and Entertainment One.
+Bobby V began recording the album in 2011 and completed it in 2012 at 3MG Studios and The Blue Room Recording Studios in Atlanta, Georgia.
+The album features guest appearances from Lil Wayne, Red Café, K. Michelle, Future, Gucci Mane, and Cassidy, while production was provided by The Platinum Brothers, Tim & Bob, and others.